linuxgamer/pasted-internal/README.md

 This is a program that is compiled into a [Shared Object](https://en.wikipedia.org/wiki/Shared_library), and is used to give Extrasensory Perception, automate gameplay, and overall enhance the game through removing restrictions and adding extra features, for "Team Fortress 2".
 In a nutshell, this is a hack/cheat.

 Development is intermittent, as there is currently only one person (me) with push and merge rights (a Project Maintainer) at this time.
 Please read the [I want to contribute!](#-i-want-to-contribute!) section for more detail.
 <b>Maintainer note: I've been especially inactive since August, due to things outside of this project taking priority.
 Open Issues and Pull requests won't be properly addressed by me for a long time.
-I am also reachable if you wish to be a dedicated maintainer of the project alongside myself.</b>
+I am also reachable if you wish to be a dedicated maintainer of the project.</b>

 Also, this project started as an unfaithful port of [this internal hack](https://github.com/faluthe/tf_c) to C++, but has far surpassed the goal of "just a port".